Isaac Robert Hurwitz: Fox Stage Productions

 After consulting with Fox Stage Productions since its creation in 2013, Hurwitz was hired as its senior vice president in July 2015.
 Reporting to Bob Cohen, the then head of the division, Hurwitz was tasked with developing and producing plays and musicals based on Fox’s film catalog, which included Mrs. Doubtfire, The Devil Wears Prada, and Diary of a Wimpy Kid.

-"Isaac is a uniquely talented and respected member of the Broadway community,” said Cohen.
-“We couldn’t be more grateful for his expertise in establishing and growing our Broadway business”.

 Fox Stage Productions was taken over by Disney Theatrical Productions in July 2019.
 The takeover came as a result of Walt Disney Company's completed acquisition of the assets of 21st Century Fox.
 Hurwitz, Cohen, and Connor Brockmeier were among the employees that would not continue with the brand after Disney's acquisition.
 Hurwitz continues to develop and produce theatre for the Broadway stage.

-Projects developed and produced by Fox Stage Productions during Hurwitz’s tenure included The Secret Life of Bees by Lynn Nottage, Duncan Sheik, and Susan Birkenhead, based on Sue Monk Kidd’s best-selling book, which ran off-Broadway at Atlantic Theatre Company in 2019; All About Eve, directed and adapted by Ivo van Hove, starring Gillian Anderson and Lily James, which ran at the Noel Coward Theatre in London’s West End in 2019; Diary of a Wimpy Kid by Alan Schmuckler, Michael Mahler, and Kevin del Aguila, which ran at the Children’s Theatre Company in Minneapolis in 2016; as well as licensed Broadway musical adaptations of Anastasia and Moulin Rouge!
+Projects developed and produced by Fox Stage Productions during Hurwitz’s tenure included The Secret Life of Bees by Lynn Nottage, Duncan Sheik, and Susan Birkenhead, based on Sue Monk Kidd’s best-selling book, which ran off-Broadway at Atlantic Theatre Company in 2019; All About Eve, directed and adapted by Ivo van Hove, starring Gillian Anderson and Lily James, which ran at the Noel Coward Theatre in London’s West End in 2019; Diary of a Wimpy Kid by Alan Schmuckler, Michael Mahler, and Kevin Del Aguila, which ran at the Children’s Theatre Company in Minneapolis in 2016; as well as licensed Broadway musical adaptations of Anastasia and Moulin Rouge!
 The Musical.